BIGJRA/BIGJRA.github.io/reborn.md

 ## All Aboard!

 The game will first ask you to choose a player character and gender.
-It will then ask you if you want to view controls.You can actually rebind controls with F1 and even add controller support!
+It will then ask you if you want to view controls.
+You can actually rebind controls with F1 and even add controller support!
 Once you've gotten acquainted with your chosen controls, you'll find yourself on the train.

 Ame will ask you if you have any special instructions or passwords.
 From the game's readme: